bennyLCK/tp/docs/UserGuide.md

      - For example: `add -a h/Example Article d/20-10-2023 s/draft`

 > :warning:
-> You should only use each prefixes once, except the `t/` prefix for Tags.
+> You should only use each prefix once, except the `t/` prefix for Tags.
 If you use multiple prefixes in one command, eg. `add -a h/My Article d/20-10-2023 s/draft h/My Second Article` only the value that comes after the last duplicate prefix will be added, which means that in this case, the header of the article will be `My Second Article`.

 2. Now that that's done, let's say you need to find Gill Bate's number to arrange another interview.
     - Typing the command `find Gill Bates` will pull up his contact.